NREL/OPFLearn.jl/docs/src/results.md

 results = create_samples(net_file, K, save_max_load=true)
 ```

-This will store an array of maximum loads found at each bus in the network at `results["load_constraints"]["pl_max"]`.
+This will store an array of maximum loads found at each bus in the network at `results["load_constraints"]["pd_max"]`.
-This array can be provided as an argument, `pl_max`, to a dataset creation function, when using the same network, to reduce the dataset creation initialization time.
+This array can be provided as an argument, `pd_max`, to a dataset creation function, when using the same network, to reduce the dataset creation initialization time.

 ### Infeasible Inputs